Important

 you have two roofs already on.)
 You can “tear off” composite

-shingles with a pitchfork or a roofing shovel if you have
+shingles with a roofing shovel if you have

 roofing felt, as a base for your new roof.
 If there is